Software Technology Trends Enhance Mold making Industry

 Integrated Verification and Post Processing

-Verification software and post-processing are being integrated with toolpath generation.
+Verification software technology and post-processing are being integrated with toolpath generation.
 The user often operates with Windows open to toolpath verification and generation concurrently on the screen.
 This permits quick movement back and forth between the functions.
-The effect of toolpath changes can be viewed as almost instantaneously.
+The effect of toolpath changes can be viewed almost instantaneously.
 Also, the integration of the post-processor into the toolpath generation module is becoming more common.

 All vendors are increasing their product breadth, often through the licensing of third-party products.
 Each vendor must define and establish the core elements that are strategic to them.
 Within the strategic circle, products are usually internally developed.
 Outside the strategic circle, third-party products are often licensed.
-CAM vendors often obtain post-processor generators and/or NC verification and simulation packages from third-party vendors.
+CAM vendors often obtain post-processor generators and/or NC verification.
+And simulation packages from third-party vendors.
 This has evolved into a significant sub-market.

-The concept of STEP-driven manufacturing or STEP-NC is defined as the process of utilizing an unambiguous, neutral, computer-interpretable electronic digital representation to effectively communicate among dissimilar CAD/CAM/CAE/PDM systems and produce timely, cost-effective manufacture of quality products.
+The concept of STEP-driven manufacturing or STEP-NC is defined as the process of utilizing an unambiguous, neutral, computer-interpretable electronic digital representation to effectively communicate among dissimilar CAD/CAM/CAE/PDM systems.
+And produce timely, cost-effective manufacture of quality products.
 The STEP-NC system allows CNC machines to be controlled by product design data.
 It captures and builds on knowledge already in the part mold.

-The intent is to define industry-standard manufacturing features in the STEP intermediary CAD file format and then enable the controlling devices on manufacturing machines to read these features for the more efficient part generation with NC machines and dynamic re-planning.
+The intent is to define industry-standard manufacturing features in the STEP intermediary CAD file format.
+And then enable the controlling devices on manufacturing machines to read these features for the more efficient part generation with NC machines and dynamic re-planning.
 In essence, one sends a CAD file directly to a controller, bypassing the NC programming function.